ArnaudLhutereau/arnaudlhutereau.github.io/_posts/2021-01-10-Docker-and-n8n-custom-nodes.md

 /home/ubuntu/.n8n/custom
 ```

-Your node is now build for n8n and files are located in your n8n directory as you can see in the returned message.
+Your node is now built for n8n and files are located in your n8n directory as you can see in the returned message.

 You will find for each file 3 new files *(whatever your original files : node, credentials or script file linked to your node)*, example :